 - 1. Students studying abroad for a semester or academic year may apply all forms of financial aid/scholarship toward their term(s) abroad.
-How the award(s) is applied is determined by the Financial Aid office. - Students receiving tuition remission at the University of Scranton will be able to use that benefit to study at one of our exchange agreement partners only.
+How the award(s) is applied is determined by the Financial Aid office. - 2.
+Students who receive Presidential Scholarships from the University of Scranton, may apply the scholarship to the tuition portion of University of Scranton faculty led study abroad programs. - 3.
+Students receiving tuition remission at the University of Scranton are able to apply that benefit to the tuition portion of a University of Scranton Faculty Led Study Abroad course. - 4.
+Students receiving tuition remission at the University of Scranton will be able to use that benefit to study at one of our exchange agreement partners only.
 This benefit will be further restricted based on the availability of seats with non-tuition remission students being given priority.

-Withdrawing From a Study Abroad Program
+Withdrawing From a Study Abroad Program:

-1. If a student chooses to withdraw their participation after matriculation in a semester study abroad program, the student must notify the Office of Global Education in writing immediately upon withdrawal.
+1. If a student chooses to withdraw her/his participation after matriculation in a study abroad program, the student must notify the study abroad office in writing immediately upon withdrawal.